ciscoketcheon/ESA-API-BULK-URL/README.md

-# ESA API Automation Script
+# ESA Bulk URL Script

 ## Overview

 This Python script automates interactions with the Cisco Email Security Appliance (ESA) API, allowing users to:

-- Authenticate and retrieve a JWT token
+- Authenticate and retrieve a JWT token from ESA
-- Fetch available dictionaries
+- Fetch available ESA dictionaries
-- Add words to a specified dictionary
+- Add URLs (or words) into a dictionary

 ## Features